 Blessed are those who mourn, for they shall be comforted.
 Matthew 5:4

 He heals the brokenhearted and binds up their wounds.
 Psalms 147:3

 Surely he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted.
 Isaiah 53:4

-In my opinion, I’ve given You my best 7 Ways to Help You Cope with Loss of a Patient or loved one to Cancer.
+In my opinion, I’ve given You my best 7 Ways to Help You Cope with Loss and Grief of a Patient or loved one to Cancer.

 Sweet Friend, You and I have the opportunity when it comes to coping with loss…We can be the hands and feet of Jesus Christ while serving those we’re in contact with.
 I personally can’t think of a more rewarding way of being a servant for Christ than serving MY PATIENTS!
 A beautiful soul is never forgotten and I hope I’ve given you insight on how you can help others Coping with Loss too.